Pronchishcheva Bay

-Maria Pronchishcheva Bay (Бухта Марии Прончищевой, or Bukhta Marii Pronchishchevoy) is a body of water in Krasnoyarsk Krai, Russian Federation.
+Pronchishcheva Bay (Бухта Прончищевой, or Bukhta Pronchishchevoy), also mistakenly known as Maria Pronchishcheva Bay, is a body of water in Krasnoyarsk Krai, Russian Federation.

-It was named after pioneering Russian explorer Vasili Pronchishchev's wife Maria.
+It was named after pioneering Russian explorer Vasili Pronchishchev's wife Tatiana.

 Geography

-Maria Pronchishcheva Bay is a deep sound or inlet in the southwestern shore of the Laptev Sea.
+Pronchishcheva Bay is a deep sound or inlet in the southwestern shore of the Laptev Sea.
 It is located about 75 km north of the mouth of the Khatanga Gulf, on the eastern side of the Taymyr Peninsula.
 It is narrow (about 4 km in average) and long (about 60 km from the mouth to its deepest recess).
 Lat 75° 45' and long 113°.

 The Byrranga Mountains rise to the west and quite a few rivers, two of them of considerable size, flow into it from the west and the southwest.

 Climate

 The climate in the area is exceptionally severe, with prolonged, bitter winters, so that the inlet is covered by ice most of the year.